Internal Linking for SEO

 What we love about this page:

-• Though this doesn't pertain to internal linking, the 'Recap' paragraph makes this a web page that is quick to read and easy to scan.
+- Though this doesn't pertain to internal linking, the 'Recap' paragraph makes this page quick to read and easy to scan and understand.

 What number of internal links per page is recommended?